 Our elementary students, selected by lottery to be representative of Florida's demographic diversity, are organized in three learning communities: K-1, 2-3, and 4-5.
 Learning communities enable teachers and students to work together to meet the needs of every learner and collaborate to innovate and create.
-Technology use is pervasive, while furnishings, groupings, and time are flexible.
+Because, furnishings, groupings, and instruction times are flexible, and technology is integrated, student and teacher instructional time is able to be most effectively geared to the needs of each child.
 Students master foundational skills in reading, writing, and mathematics as they are challenged through integrated, project-based learning units to be creative, innovative, self-directed learners who work with others to accomplish goals and solve challenging problems.
 Our 330 middle school students are known for their diversity, acceptance, and willingness to stand apart as original thinkers.
 Students learn and work as grade-level groups facilitated by teams of teachers throughout the school day.
 We are proud to have middle school students who consistently demonstrate academic excellence, earning top marks on all state assessments.
 Our middle school students are known for their outstanding success and many talents in athletics, visual arts, performing arts, band, and extra-curricular clubs.